On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

 where

-As a consequence of the approximation \eqref{Heav-e}, the thickness of the interface is approximately $\frac{2\varepsilon}{|\nabla \phi|}$.
-This necessarily requires that $|\nabla \phi|=1$ when $|\phi|\leq \varepsilon$, namely $\phi$ is a signed-distance function near the interface.
+As a consequence of the approximation \eqref{Heav-e}, the thickness of the interface is approximately $2\varepsilon/|\nabla \phi|$.
+This necessarily requires that $|\nabla \phi|=1$ when $|\phi|\leq \varepsilon$, namely, $\phi$ is a signed-distance function near the interface.
 However, even though the initial condition is suitably chosen, the evolution under the transport equation \eqref{LS1}$_3$ does not guarantee that this property remains true for all time.
-This fact had led to different numerical algorithms aiming to avoid the expansion of the interface (see \cite{SS2003} and the references therein).
+This fact had led to different numerical algorithms aiming to avoid the expansion of the interface (see \cite{SSO1994,SS2003} and the references therein).
 In addition, as pointed out in \cite{LT1998}, another drawback of this approach is that the dynamics is sensitive to the particular choice of the approximation for the surface stress tensor.

-The second approach is the so-called Diffuse Interface method (see \cite{AMW1998,FLSY2005,GKL2018}).
-This is based on the postulate that the interface is a layer with positive volume, whose thickness is determined by the interactions of particles occurring at small scales.
-In this context, the auxiliary function $\phi$ represents the difference between the fluids concentrations (or rescaled density/volume fraction).
-This function may exhibit a smooth transition at the interface, which is identified as intermediate level sets between the two values $1$ and $-1$.
-The evolution equations for the state variables (density, velocity, concentration) are derived by combining the theory of binary mixtures and the energy-based formalism from thermodynamics and statistical mechanics.
-In this framework, the surface stress tensor is replaced by a diffuse stress tensor whose action is essentially localized in the regions of high gradients, namely, $-\sigma \div(\nabla \phi \otimes \nabla \phi)$.
-This tensor is known as (Korteweg) capillary tensor (cf., e.g., \cite{AMW1998}).
-The resulting Diffuse Interface system, also called ``complex fluid" model (see, e.g., \cite[Sec.5]{LIN2012}), is the following
+The second approach is the so-called Diffuse Interface method (see \cite{AMW1998,DF20,FLSY2005,LS03,LT1998,YFLS2004} and the references cited therein).
+This is based on the postulate that the free interface is a thin layer with positive volume, whose thickness is determined by the interactions of particles occurring at small scales.
+The latter phenomenon is suitably incorporated in the free energy of the system that maintains the integrity of the interface.
+In this context, the auxiliary phase function $\phi$ represents the difference between the local concentrations of the two fluids (or in some cases, just the rescaled density/volume fractions).
+This phase function (sometimes called a phase-field) may exhibit a smooth transition at the interface, which is identified as an intermediate level set between the two values $1$ and $-1$ corresponding to the pure phases.
+The evolution equations for the state variables (density, velocity and concentration) are derived by combining the theory of binary mixtures and the energy-based formalism from thermodynamics and statistical mechanics.
+In particular, within the framework of diffuse interface, the surface stress tensor is replaced by a diffuse stress tensor whose action is essentially localized in the regions of high gradients, namely, $- \div(\nabla \phi \otimes \nabla \phi)$.
+This yields the well-known (Korteweg) capillary force (cf., e.g., \cite{AMW1998,LS03}).
+As a consequence, a Diffuse Interface system takes the following form